MichaelMcGilvray/4630f2021/FinalProject/readme.txt

 Directory Structure
-  ./Proposal - The initial proposal of the app
+  ./Info about app - Helpful information about the app, how to set it up, and how to use it ./Proposal - The initial proposal of the app
-  ./Term Paper - A summary of the app from idea to implementation ./TwitchClipsFinder - The source code of the app itself ./Info about app - Helpful information about the app, how to set it up, and how to use it Twitch-Clips-Finder.apk - APK file of the app itself readme.txt - The file you are currently reading
+  ./Term Paper - A summary of the app from idea to implementation ./TwitchClipsFinder - The source code of the app itself Twitch-Clips-Finder.apk - APK file of the app itself readme.txt - The file you are currently reading

+To setup and start using the app, reference ./Info about the app/1_How-to-setup-the-app.txt